jgkamat/alda-mode/README.md

 ## Evil Integration

-Evil integration is automatically applied if you require evil somewhere in your init as well.
+Evil integration is automatically applied if you install evil before alda-mode.
+If you are installing evil after alda-mode, please reinstall/recompile alda-mode.

 ```
 (require 'evil)
 (require 'alda-mode)
 ```

 This will make a evil operator called `alda-evil-play-region`, defined when you require evil.
+If evil was not installed, this is replaced with a warning message.

 ## Keybindings